The Perfect Marriage Between Oil & Gas and Renewables

 The Road to Net Zero Starts with the Vehicle

-EVs are not better for the environment — or are they?
+EVs aren’t better for the environment - or are they?

-Fossil fuel combustion remains the dominant driver of global CO₂ emissions — and transportation is one of the fastest-growing and most visible contributors.
-And what is the most effective way to address this?
+Fossil fuel combustion is still the primary driver of global CO₂ emissions, and transportation is one of the fastest-growing and most visible contributors.
+So what's the most effective way to tackle it?
 Electrify the vehicle fleet.

-Battery electric vehicles (BEVs) emit 45–65% less CO₂ over their lifetime than combustion-engine cars — even after factoring in manufacturing and electricity use.
-On average, a single EV can save up to 50 tonnes of CO₂, and it typically reaches emissions breakeven after just 11,000 miles (18,000 km).
+Battery electric vehicles (BEVs) emit 45–65% less CO₂ over their lifetime than combustion-engine cars, even when you factor in manufacturing and electricity use.
+On average, one EV can save up to 50 tonnes of CO₂ and typically hits its emissions breakeven point after just 11,000 miles (18,000 km).

-At scale, the impact is massive: EV adoption is expected to avoid 2.6 gigatonnes of CO₂ by 2035 — equivalent to the annual emissions of the entire European Union.
+At scale, the impact is enormous.
+By 2035, EV adoption is expected to avoid 2.6 gigatonnes of CO₂ - that's roughly equal to the annual emissions of the entire European Union.

-But here is the catch: every EV depends on a battery.
-And every battery depends on critical minerals like lithium — minerals that must be mined, refined, and transported before a single clean mile is driven.
+But here's the catch: every EV runs on a battery, which depends on critical minerals like lithium.
+These minerals must be mined, refined, and transported before a single clean mile is driven.

-If we are serious about electrifying transport at scale, we need to ensure that what goes into the battery is as clean as what comes out.
+If we're serious about electrifying transport at scale, we must ensure that the battery's contents are as clean as the discharge.

 EV myths busted: Clearing the air on EVs